djfurman/dotfiles/readme.md

 # Some Background

 It's been several years since I've done a fresh install of my Mac.
-Over time, remenants of past experiements, accumulated old settings, and what not have "left their mark".
+Over time, remnants of past experiments, accumulated old settings, and what not have "left their mark".
 Time to fix that with a clean install!
-I'm going to coordinate that with the Sierra OS update too, beacuase; well, why not?
+I'm going to coordinate that with the Sierra OS update too, because; well, why not?

 # Credits

-After a lot of resaerch and reading Dries' Dotfiles repo servered largely as my template for getting to this point.
+After a lot of research and reading Dries' Dotfiles repo severed largely as my template for getting to this point.
 [Read his blog post here](https://driesvints.com/blog/getting-started-with-dotfiles).
 Another key resource for me was he [Github does dotfiles](https://dotfiles.github.io/) project.
 Please check them both out and don't hesitate to contribute!